A Conversation with Maria Willison

 Grace and Disgrace

-Do you have a preference for working with the male or female figure?
+Do you have a preference for working with a male or female figure?

-I do more female figures, I suppose because I connect with a female’s emotions more.
+I do more female figures, I suppose, because I connect with a female’s emotions more.
 From a conceptual point of view, I tend to think more in terms of the female figure, but I really enjoy working with the male figure, too.
-I like working with both.
-I usually choose male or female figures based on which one best helps me get my ideas across.
+I choose male or female models based on which one best helps me get my ideas across.
 In really simplistic terms, I suppose you could say that the male presents a more powerful muscular form and the female a more graceful, poetic one.
-Frankly, though, sometimes it’s just who is available as a model!
+Though in reality, it’s often a question of who is available as a model!

 Vertigo